oceansach/expirypulse-tools/README.md

 This will open a browser window for interactive login.
 MFA is supported natively.
 Sign in with an account that has at least **Application.Read.All** permissions.

+> **Getting `... is not digitally signed`?**
+>
+> Windows blocks downloaded scripts by default.
+The file arrives tagged with the
+> Mark of the Web, and under the common `RemoteSigned` execution policy that tag
+> means it needs a publisher signature to run.
+Nothing is wrong with the script.
+> Windows simply cannot tell where it came from.
+>
+> Clear the download tag, which is the narrowest fix and only affects this file:
+> ```powershell
+> Unblock-File .\Export-EntraAppCredentials.ps1
+> ```
+>
+> If your policy is `AllSigned`, unblocking is not enough.
+Allow unsigned
+> scripts for the current window only.
+This affects nothing outside the
+> PowerShell session you are in and disappears when you close it:
+> ```powershell
+> Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass
+> ```
+>
+> Check what you are actually running under with `Get-ExecutionPolicy -List`.
+> Please don't set `Bypass` machine-wide to run a one-off export.
+Read the
+> script first if you'd rather verify it than trust it.
+It is about 200 lines
+> and does nothing but read and write a CSV.

 **Optional parameters:**

 Export to a specific path: